Television media relations is often considered to be the icing on the cake.

 Your spokesperson is crucial to the success of your television campaign and, in order to maximise coverage, it helps to have more than one.
-For example, if we think your story is likely to have interest from BBC Breakfast we would recommend having one spokesperson in London, and another in Manchester.
+Broadcasters have a bigger appetite than ever for live interviews and PR generated stories are more likely to happen earlier in the day than later.
+So having multiple spokespeople means you can facilitate simultaneous interview requests.
+For example, once guests are fully welcomed back into studios, if you have interest from BBC Breakfast we would recommend having one spokesperson in London and another in Manchester.
 This means you’ll be able to accommodate both Breakfast and other national television opportunities.

 Before committing to a spokesperson, it’s important to make sure they are happy to be as flexible as possible.
 Will they commit to live interviews as well as pre-recorded ones?
 This is an issue that can often come up, so it’s good to check beforehand.

-Will they get up early?
-PR generated stories have a better chance of getting on air earlier on in the day, when there’s less competition for news stories – but if the story is strong it may last all day.
+Will they get up early and stay up late?
+As we’ve said, PR generated stories have a better chance of getting on air earlier on in the day, when there’s less competition for news stories – but if the story is strong it may last all day.
 As with anything, better to warn a spokesperson ahead of time.

-Clients sometimes fear television PR will be costly.
-It can be an unpredictable beast which is why we are willing to offer it on a part fixed-fee, part results basis – or, if done in conjunction with another service, on a totally pay-on-results structure.
+Clients sometimes fear a television PR agency will be costly.
+It can be an unpredictable beast which is why we offer the service on a part fixed-fee, part results basis – or, if done in conjunction with another service, on a totally pay-on-results structure.

 We have some key questions to ask you, to see whether your story is television PR worthy.